Ryan McMahon Preview, Player Props: Rockies vs. Diamondbacks

 Ryan McMahon At The Plate

-- McMahon has picked up an RBI in 33.1% of his games this year, with more than one RBI in 12.3% of his games.
-He has also driven in three or more runs in seven contests.
+- In 43 games this season (32.8%), McMahon has picked up an RBI, and in 16 of those games (12.2%) he had more than one.
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.